turkish-nlp-suite/turkish-nlp-suite.github.io/_posts/bellaturca.markdown

 Coming to Turkish, it's even more boring and bland.
 Literally there were only 2 corpora, mC4 and OSCAR, lying around as splits of those projects in Hugging Face.
 Also corpus statistics of those datasets and quality is not well-researched.
 Though some models including a BERT and some GP models were trained on those datasets, no one ever published about quality of those datasets, how much percent is usable, how much percent is filtered and how many dupliactes in the data.
 Moreover when one wanna use those data, they need to the cleaning by themselves, hence lots of code replication and time loss accross different work.

-To fight all the dullness and blandness
+To fight all the dullness and blandness, we introduce BellaTurca

 * Havadis